 skip to Main Content

-From an early age, I realized the importance of being financially independent.
+From an early age, I recognized the importance of financial independence.
 In my family, earning members were valued and respected.
 I also had a simple dream—I wanted a gold ring, just like my grandmother used to wear.
-Growing up, my grandmother made me wear clothes stitched from leftover fabric, and I hated it.
 So, with my first job, after three months, I bought myself a gold ring.
 It felt great, and I proudly showed it off.
 My parents were proud too.
-The attention was nice, but soon enough, it faded.
+The attention was nice, but it soon faded.
 I found myself longing for that same excitement again.

 So, three months later, I bought a diamond ring.
 And then, another.
 But my family quickly grew accustomed to it, and I no longer felt special.
 That pushed me to do something bigger.
 Six months later, I bought a gold chain, and once again, I was on top of the world.
 But as the years passed, I asked myself: Why doesn’t this happiness last?
 Why is my joy so dependent on how others make me feel?